leyonmarkk/art387project/author/chris.md

 ---
-name: Chris Manson
+name: Katherine Leyonmark
-id: chris
+id: katherine
-image: /images/chris.jpg
+image: /images/authorimagebrain.jpeg
 cover:
 website:
-twitter: real_ate
+twitter:
 facebook:
-location: Dublin, Ireland
+location: Buffalo, NY
 ---
-Chris Manson is the creator of empress-blog and a member of the Ember Core Learning team.
-Feel free to delete this user when creating your own content.
+Katherine Leyonmark is the creator of this website for the Art 387 Spring 2021 Allegheny College course project of Kaytherian in conjunction with Ian Lowery and Kayleigh Young.